wp-plugins/freshdesk-support/readme.txt

 4. This shows the comment link in the ticket description.

 == Changelog ==
+= 1.4 =
+  Bug fix for SSO and Vanity URL redirect.
 = 1.3 =
  Added comment link to ticket description
 = 1.2 =